bdfabrications/Linux_Setup/README.md

 **That's it!** After the script completes:
 1. Restart your terminal
+2. Ensure your terminal is configured to use a Nerd Font
-2. Everything is ready to use
+3. Everything is ready to use

 ## ✨ What Gets Installed